 ii.
 If Service Provider is unable to perform the Services in any material respect, Service Provider will immediately notify Kellogg in writing of such inability.
-Kellogg, in its sole discretion, may elect to provide Service Provider a reasonable opportunity to recommence performance.
-Kellogg may obtain substitute services from one or more third parties, or provide substitute services through internal Kellogg resources, and Service Provider will reimburse Kellogg for all reasonable costs and expenses beyond what Kellogg would have paid Service Provider to provide the suspended Services that Kellogg incurs to obtain such substitute services.
+Kellogg shall provide Service Provider a reasonable opportunity to recommence performance.
+Kellogg may obtain substitute services from one or more third parties, or provide substitute services through internal Kellogg resources.

 12. Kellogg Company Data Protection and Security